Manoj-bg/tonik-task/README.md

 Email: admin@example.com
 Password: Admin@123

-# Unit test case written only for save a book and adding a review as user
+# Unit test case written only for Add a book as admin, Borrow a book as user and adding a review as user
 php artisan test